fenago/nlp-pytorch/lab_guides/Lab_3.md

 ![](./images/B12365_03_26.jpg)

-Using pre-trained part of speech taggers is beneficial because they don\'t just act as a dictionary that looks up the individual words in the sentence; they also use the context of the word within the sentence to allocate its meaning.
-Consider the following sentences:

-*He drinks the water*

-*I will buy us some drinks*

-The word *drinks* within these sentences represents two different parts of speech.
-In the first sentence, *drinks* refers to the verb; the present tense of the verb *to drink.* In the second sentence, *drinks* refers to the noun;
-the plural of a singular *drink*.
-Our pre-trained tagger is able to determine the context of these individual words and perform accurate part of speech tagging.

 Chunking
 --------

-**Chunking** expands upon our initial parts of speech tagging and aims to structure our sentences in small chunks, where each of these chunks represent a small part of speech.

 We may wish to split our text up into
 **entities**, where each entity is a separate object or thing.
 For